Celestite

 What can celestite be used for?

-The stone is best used as a focus point of meditation, prayer, or mindfulness.
-This stone does very well as a visual piece in private space used for mindfulness practices.
+The stone is best used as a focal point of meditation, prayer, or mindfulness.
+This mineral’s serene blue energy is well-suited for environments dedicated to spiritual or reflective practice.

 What is celestite used to make?

-Celestine is a principal source of the element Strontium.
-It has been used in the manufacture of fireworks, because of its ability to burn with a bright red flame.
-It has also found some use in the manufacture of certain types of glass.
+Celestine is a principal source of the element strontium.
+It has been used in manufacturing fireworks, as strontium provides bright red flames.
+It is also utilized in certain types of glass production.

 Where should you put celestite?